corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

+Sorry, that I had to drag you through all of that, but it's much easier to show than to tell.

 By just following a few key principles, we have transformed our initial parser into a more idiomatic Rust implementation.
 Now, every part has one clearly defined responsibility: